Keeping records of your key children’s development and learning journeys

 Successfully manage your time to ensure you submit your coursework by the deadlines set by your assessor/tutor

-Level 3 Early years educator qualification.
-There will be an on-line assessment during our shortlisting stage to determine the right level of apprenticeship for you
+Level 3 Early years educator qualification, there will be an online assessment during our shortlisting stage to ensure a level 3 apprenticeship is suitable for you

 Appropriate functional skills qualifications in maths and English, if you do not already have equivalent qualifications in these subjects when you commence your apprenticeship